 How to fix crooked teeth without braces

-If you’re interested in fixing crooked teeth without braces, you might consider treatment with removable aligner braces.
-This style of brace is one of the most popular alternatives to braces for crooked teeth and includes the popular brands Invisalign and Smile Direct Club (SDC).
-With this sort of treatment, crooked teeth can be shifted into proper alignment without it being obvious you’re undergoing orthodontic work.
+If you're interested in fixing crooked teeth without braces, you might consider treatment with removable clear aligners.
+This style of brace is one of the most popular alternatives to braces for crooked teeth and includes the popular brands Invisalign, Smile Direct Club (SDC) and Candid.
+With this sort of treatment, crooked teeth can be shifted into proper alignment without it being obvious you're undergoing orthodontic work.
 Many patients, especially adults, appreciate being able to remove their braces for several hours per day, too.

 Can retainers fix crooked teeth?